Written By: MB Group

 One very popular option is a sole proprietorship; that is a business run by one single individual, often under their own name.
 It is the easiest, cheapest, and quickest way to start doing business; so much so that it requires no planning at all.
 Anyone who is making money by selling a product or service is a sole proprietor.
 Hair Stylists, freelance writers, and craft fair vendors are often sole proprietors.

 A wise businessperson knows the easiest path is not always the best path.
 As with everything in life, there are advantages and disadvantages of a sole proprietorship.
 It is important to understand this business structure so you can make the right choice for your company.
+View an overview of the pros and cons of sole proprietorship below:

 As mentioned, starting a sole proprietorship requires no planning.
 No contracts, no registration, no start-up costs.
 Dissolving the business is equally hassle-free.
 Just stop doing business; no need to notify the government or file any paperwork.